Updated Feb 19, 2026

 App stores play a critical role in enabling push notifications.
 Without publishing your app on the Apple App Store or Google Play Store, you miss out on access to essential services like APNs or FCM.
 These platforms provide the necessary security credentials, device tokens, and entitlements required for push notifications to function.

 The benefits of push notifications are hard to ignore.
 Users who opt in are 65% more likely to return within 30 days, and retention rates can increase by 3 to 10 times.
-This improved engagement doesn’t just help you keep users - it also boosts your app’s store rankings and conversion rates.
+This improved engagement doesn't just help you keep users—it also boosts your app's store rankings and conversion rates.

 Adalo simplifies what can often be a complex process.
-With its "Trigger Notification" action, there’s no need to manage device tokens, backend logic, or multiple codebases.
+With its "Trigger Notification" action, there's no need to manage device tokens, backend logic, or multiple codebases.
 You build your app once, and Adalo handles publishing it across the web, iOS, and Android.
-Push notifications?
-They work seamlessly across all platforms with just one update.
+Push notifications work seamlessly across all platforms with just one update.

 Related Blog Posts